-When Alaska meets the federal match, we get access to more than half a billion dollars in infrastructure funding — and we build more than roads.
+When Alaska meets the federal match, we get access to more than half a billion dollars in infrastructure funding.
+And we build more than roads.
 We build opportunity, jobs, and stronger communities for our state.
 It’s a small investment that provides a huge return.

 What Does ‘Meet the Match’ Mean?